Locally Constant Fibrations and Positivity of Curvature: Locally Constant Fibrations and Positivity of Curvature

-Here, we use that $K_Y \equiv 0$ is numerically trivial. \end{Proof} \begin{Example} Let $Y$ be a klt variety with numerically trivial canonical class $\cc_1(Y)=0$, let $F$ be a (weak) Fano and let $\rho\colon \pi_1(Y)\rightarrow \Aut(F)$ be any group homomorphism.
+Here, we use that $K_Y \equiv 0$ is numerically trivial. \end{proof} \begin{Remark} Let $\mathscr{L}$ be as in the proof of Theorem \ref{charMfdsNefALogCanBundle}.
+Then the line bundle

+is nef and $f$-relatively very ample for any $m\geq1$ and any $\ell = \ell(m) \gg 1$.
+Moreover, $f_*\mathscr{L}_{m, \ell}$ is numerically flat and associated to $\rho$. \end{Remark} \begin{Example} Let $Y$ be a log terminal projective variety with numerically trivial canonical class $\cc_1(Y)=0$, let $F$ be a (weak) Fano and let $\rho\colon \pi_1(Y)\rightarrow \Aut(F)$ be any group homomorphism.
 As before, we denote by $X:= (\widetilde{Y}\times F)/\pi_1(Y)$ the total space of the associated locally constant fibration $f\colon X\rightarrow Y$.
-Then $X$ is projective according to \cref{criterionForProjectivitySpecialCase} and the anti-canonical divisor $-K_X$ is nef as \cref{charMfdsNefALogCanBundle} shows. \end{Example} In particular, we see how \cref{charMfdsNefALogCanBundle} allows to explicitly construct many new and non-trivial examples of varieties with nef anti-log canonical bundle. \begin{Remark} We are now done with the proof of \cref{IntroCharacterisationMfdsNefACBundle}: Indeed, the assertion on the projectivity is just \cref{criterionForProjectivity}.
-That the anti-canonical bundle is nef follows from \cref{characterisationMfdNefTangent} and the last statement is of course just \cref{matsumuraWang}. \end{Remark}
+Then by Corollary \ref{criterionForProjectivitySpecialCase} and Theorem \ref{charMfdsNefALogCanBundle} $X$ is projective and the anti-canonical divisor $-K_X$ is nef. \end{Example} In particular, we see how Theorem \ref{charMfdsNefALogCanBundle} allows to explicitly construct many new and non-trivial examples of varieties with nef anti-log canonical bundle. \begin{proof}[Proof of Theorem \ref{IntroCharacterisationMfdsNefACBundle}] The assertion on the projectivity is just Lemma \ref{criterionForProjectivity} while the assertion that the anti-canonical bundle is nef follows from Theorem \ref{charMfdsNefALogCanBundle}. \end{proof} One might wonder what happens in the situation of Theorem \ref{IntroCharacterisationMfdsNefACBundle} in case one asks for more positivity of the anti-canonical bundle.
+The forward implications in the following statement are (with minor modifications) due to Campana-Demailly-Peternell \cite{campanaDemaillyPeternell_SemiPositiveRicci} and Ejiri-Iwai-Matsumura \cite{matsumura_asymptoticBaseLoci} and they are clearly sharp. \begin{Proposition}\emph{(c.f.\ \cite{campanaDemaillyPeternell_SemiPositiveRicci, matsumura_asymptoticBaseLoci})}